 The best routine to reap the benefits of better breathing and a stronger, longer core.

 A daily dose of some purposeful breathing coupled with dynamic movements designed to lengthen and strengthen your muscles can have a powerful influence on your body and your life as a whole.
-Stress relief, better posture, back pain relief, increased lung capacity, and better oxygenated blood flow are just some of the benefits achieved.
+Stress relief, better posture, back pain relief, increased lung capacity and better-oxygenated blood flow are just some of the benefits achieved.

 The following stretches are designed to be done in sequential order building in intensity and then winding back down to a relaxed state.
 However, you can choose to do any or all of these stretches in any order and still accomplish some of these great benefits.

 A classic yoga movement used to loosen and lubricate the spine, cat-cows are perfect for warming up the muscles of the core and focusing on deep breaths.
 Beginning on your hands and knees spaced shoulder and hip distance apart respectively, relax the spine in a neutral position.
-Inhale deeply through the nose as you push your belly toward the floor, open up the chest, and lift the chin upward completing the cow position of this move.
+Inhale deeply through the nose as you push your belly toward the floor, open up the chest and lift the chin upward completing the cow position of this move.
 Focus on filling the lungs down into the belly before seamlessly transitioning to the cat pose.
-Pull the abdomen inward, arch the spine upward (like a black cat on Halloween) and tuck the chin down to the collarbone.
+Pull the abdomen inward, arch the spine upward — like a black cat on Halloween — and tuck the chin down to the collarbone.
 As you complete this motion, push all of the air out of your lungs with fervor.
-Repeating this transition from cat to cow positions while simultaneously deeply inhaling and exhaling will warm up the spine, core muscles, and lungs preparing them for further exercise or simply the day ahead.
+Repeating this transition from cat to cow positions while simultaneously deeply inhaling and exhaling will warm up the spine, core muscles and lungs preparing them for exercise further or simply the day ahead.

 Pec to Rhomboid Stretch

 From a standing position, stretch the arms out into a T-shape with your palms facing forward.
-Gently press your arms back pinning open your chest and squeezing the shoulder blades together.
+Press your arms back gently, pinning open your chest and squeezing the shoulder blades together.
 You should feel a stretch through the pectoral muscles and fronts of the shoulders.
 Hold this stretch as you inhale deeply before reversing the move to stretch the rhomboid muscles of your upper back.
-Exhale fully as you bring your hands together in front of your chest clasping your hands and rolling your shoulders forward.
+Exhale fully as you bring your hands together in front of your chest, clasping your hands and rolling your shoulders forward.
 Arch the spine outward and focus on spreading your shoulder blades away from each other as much as possible.
 This should result in a strong stretch of the muscles between your spine and shoulder blades.
 Repeat this transition multiple times trying to accomplish a deeper stretch with each try.

 Toe Touch to Overhead Reach